-dev-doc-needed keyword to the bug:
+dev-doc-needed keyword to the bug.

 dev-doc-needed to your bugs!

-Also, note that if you use the
+Note: If you use the

 dev-doc-needed keyword with